Teaching children to code through play

 Introducing the fundamental elements of coding while educating learners about the detrimental impact of pollution on the ocean.

-Tangible RANGERS
+Tangible Rangers

 Introduces intermediate coding skills and educates learners about the importance of animal conservation and the consequences of poaching.